airmencoders/travisspark.com/puckboard/index.md

     logo: ./images/Puckboard_Wordmark_WH.svg
     header: The future of collaborative scheduling
   features:
-    - background-color: fff
-      header: Learn what Puckboard can do for you
+    - header: Learn what Puckboard can do for you
       cards:
        - image: ./images/requests.svg
          header: Event Volunteering